Photo Credit: © UNHCR/Andrew McConnell

 Nutrition Supplement, $70

 As you well know, an infant’s early months are critical to their healthy development, and if they suffer from malnutrition during this time, the effects can be devastating, if not deadly.
 In addition to food shortages, children and adults alike often suffer from gastroenteritis and malaria while living as refugees.
+If you happen to know anyone facing similar issues, and cannot help them physically, you might want to explore options like sending them a Total Restore deal online.
+Supplements like these can help improve gut health and also protect from damaging the overall body.
 The mothers who bring their babies into hospital for malnutrition are themselves malnourished and their breast milk production suffers as a result.
+When the body is missing crucial nutrients, it suffers.
+This is why by giving a Mother a supplement (such as something similar to a proplant complete shake), you are potentially going to be helping her be both healthier in herself and healthier for her child.
+Sometimes just providing food for a mother and baby might not be enough as when suffering from malnutrition the digestive system might struggle to come back to normal function easily.
+As a result, you might want to read something such as Bio X4 reviews and other probiotic reviews to see if any of these are suitable for including in a supplement pack for a new mother.
 When they are properly fed in hospital, their milk comes back and they are able to feed their babies again.
-This gift provides nutrition supplements for 100 infants for the first six months of their lives — a large-scale contribution for a simple donation this Mother’s Day.
+This gift provides nutrition supplements for 100 infants for the first six months of their lives – a large-scale contribution for a simple donation this Mother’s Day.
 Find the nutrition supplement gift here.

 If there’s someone on your list who really doesn’t need another bath bomb or scarf, I hope you’ll consider a maternal health gift from the UN Refugee Agency.
 It’s a profound contribution that you can make with just a few clicks, and the perfect way to honour the important women in your life.